vdmalex/Programming-II/readme.md

-OpenEdg C++ certification preparation program.
-Made with in class learning during COP 3003 by Alex van der Meulen.
+An android based phone application using android studio and Java.
+Made independently by Alex van der Meulen.
+Developed during 3rd year of college as first android application for project assignment in COP 3003."# project"